Talking design, motorcycles and vintage inspirations with the Swedish brand's namesake

-What is your favorite piece of the upcoming SS16 line?
+What is your favorite piece in the current lineup?

 I like the Roald Ground.
 I have used this style for a long time as my everyday bag and I really like it’s new version in our new poly-cotton material.
 Lots of backpack for the buck, too.

 Sweden has many rich traditions surrounding the holidays and New Years.
 Do you have a favorite?